edgexfoundry/edgex-docs/docs_src/microservices/configuration/ConfigurationAndRegistry.md

 `./core-data -cp=consul.http://localhost:8500` will start the service using configuration values found in the provider or seed them if they do not exist.

-!!! note
+!!! edgey - "EdgeX 3.0"
-    Environment overrides are also applied after the configuration is loaded from the configuration provider.
+    In EdgeX 3.0, overrides are no longer applied prior to seeding the configuration into the configuration provider.

 ### Configuration Structure

-Configuration information is organized into a hierarchical structure allowing for a logical grouping of services, as well as versioning, beneath an "edgex" namespace at root level of the configuration tree.
+!!! edgey - "EdgeX 3.0"
+    In EdgeX 3.0, the configuration is no longer organized into a hierarchical structure grouped by service types.

-The root namespace separates EdgeX Foundry-related configuration information from other applications that may be using the same configuration provider.
-Below the root, sub-nodes facilitate grouping of device services, core/support/security services, app services, etc. As an example, the top-level nodes shown when one views the configuration registry might be as follows:
+The root namespace separates EdgeX Foundry related configuration information from other applications that may be using the same configuration provider.

-- edgex *(root namespace)*
-    -   core *(core/support/security services)*
-    -   devices *(device services)*
-    -   appservices (*application services*)
+Below the root is the configuration version and then all the individual services in a flat list.
+As an example, the nodes shown when one views the configuration provider might be as follows:

+!!! example - "Example configuration structure"
+    ```
+    **edgex/v3** (root namespace)
+        - app-* (app services)
+        - core-* (core services which includes common config)
+        - devices-* (device services)
+        - security-* (security services)
+        - support-* (support services)
+    ```
 ### Versioning

-Incorporating versioning into the configuration hierarchy looks like this.

-- edgex *(root namespace)*
-    -   core *(core/support/security services)*
-        -   2.0
-            -   core-command
-            -   core-data
-            -   core-metadata
-            -   support-notifications
-            -   support-scheduler
-            -   sys-mgmt-agent
-        -   3.0
-    - devices *(device services)*
-        -   2.0
-            -   device-mqtt
-            -   device-virtual
-            -   device-modbus
-        -   3.0
-    - appservices *(application services)*
-        - 2.0
-            - app-rules-engine
-        - 3.0

-!!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 the version number in the path is now `2.0` and the service keys are now used for the service names.

-The versions shown correspond to major versions of the given services.
-For all minor/patch versions associated with a major version, the respective service keys live under the major version in configuration
-(such as 2.0).
-Changes to the configuration structure that may be required during the associated minor version development cycles can only be additive.
-That is, key names will not be removed or changed once set in a major version.
-Furthermore, sections of the configuration tree cannot be moved from one place to another.
-In this way, backward compatibility for the lifetime of the major version is maintained.
+The version is now part of the root namespace , i.e. `edgex/v3`

 An advantage of grouping all minor/patch versions under a major version involves end-user configuration changes that need to be persisted during an upgrade.
 A service on startup will not overwrite existing configuration when it runs unless explicitly told to do so via the `--overwrite / -o` command line flag.
-Therefore if a user leaves their configuration provider running during an EdgeX Foundry upgrade any customization will be left in place.
+Therefore, if a user leaves their configuration provider running during an EdgeX Foundry upgrade any customization will be left in place.
 Environment variable overrides such as those supplied in the docker-compose for a given release will always override existing content in the configuration provider.

 ## Configuration Provider